 - PWAs are secure.

-- Search engines like Google can discover and link to PWAs.
+- Search engines like Google can discover, index, and link to PWAs.

 - PWAs can re-engage users by accessing device features such as push notifications.